 Connect primary surge protection for power at the service entrance or main disconnect.
-Connect secondary surge protection at point of use, unless otherwise shown on the Plans.
+Connect secondary surge protection at point of use, unless otherwise shown in the plans.

-Ensure that lightning protection systems conform to the requirements of the National Fire Protection Association (NFPA) Code NFPA 780, Standard for the Installation of Lightning Protection Systems.
+Ensure that lightning protection systems conform to the requirements of NFPA 780, Standard for the Installation of Lightning Protection Systems.
 Install SPDs that have an operating voltage appropriate for the characteristics of the circuits they protect.
+Meet all local electrical codes which exceed these Specifications.
+Install all grounding conductors, which bond grounding electrode assemblies, 18 inches below finished grade.
+Accomplish grounding for any element of a traffic control signal and device installation by installing either a grounding electrode assembly or a grounding electrode array, unless otherwise specified in the Contract Documents.